 Certain of the Properties are subject to a net profits interest ("NPI").
-The NPI represents an interest in production created from the working interest and is based on a contracted revenue calculation (see Note 12).
+The NPI represents an interest in production created from the working interest and is based on a contracted revenue calculation (see Note 10).
 CEP accounts for the NPI as an overriding royalty interest.
 This is consistent with how CEP accounts for the NPI for reserves purposes.
 Any payments made to the NPI holder are reflected as a reduction in revenue.
-Everlast financials have been changed to reflect this method of accounting.
-For a discussion of restatements, see Note 2.